 New Story Trail Book!

-Read Click, Clack, Boo! by Doreen Cronin.
-Thank you to the Mason Family for sponsoring this story!
+Read Over and Under the Snow by Kate Messner.
+Thank you to the Perkins Family for sponsoring this story!

 The Story Trail is located at the McCarthy Trail, next to the Public Safety Complex at 160 NH-153.